zincbase/zincdb/docs/Getting started.md

 await db.pushLocalChanges({ path: ["hi"] });
 ```

 This will only transmit updates applied to descendants of the path `["hi"]`.
-The update made to `["hi", "there"]`, and the update to `["yo", "mate"]` would remain as a pending local changes.
+The update to `["yo", "mate"]` would remain as a pending local changes.

 ## Handling conflicts

 A conflict happens when a local update is made, but is not transmitted to the server, then a remote update for the same node is received.
 In most other synchronizing databases, this would usually require to resolve the conflict immediately before the received data can be written locally.

 ZincDB deals with these scenarios a bit differently.
 It has a mechanism that allows remote data to be safely, and continuously pulled from the server even if conflicting data exists locally.
-In such cases, both the local and remote updates would coexist internally, with the local entries temporarily "shadowing" the conflicting remote ones.
-The conflict is only resolved when `pushLocalChanges()` is finally called.
+In such cases, both the local and remote revisions would coexist internally, with the local revisions temporarily "shadowing" the conflicting remote ones.
+The conflict would only be resolved when `pushLocalChanges()` is finally called.

-If no special resolution method is given to `pushLocalChanges`, any conflicts would be resolved by always selecting the entry with the later update time.
-To override this behavior, a custom handler can be specified with the `conflictHandler` option:
+By default, conflicts would be resolved by choosing the revision with the later update time.
+To override this behavior, a custom handler can be specified by setting the `conflictHandler` option:

 ```ts
 await db.pushLocalChanges({ conflictHandler: (conflictInfo) => {